Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$

 A natural question to follow is how these competing instabilities can be suppressed to facilitate superconductivity without resorting to high pressure conditions.
 One possible route is to introduce carrier doping.
-Fig.~\ref{fig:doping} shows the average Ni-O-Ni bond angles and Ni-O bond length differences across a wide doping range under 0 and 20 GPa.
+Fig.~\ref{fig:doping} shows the average Ni-O-Ni bond angles and Ni-O bond length differences across a wide effective doping range under 0 and 20 GPa by adjusting total electron number in the calculation.
 Under both pressures, the bond angles exhibit a monotonic decrease with increasing electron doping, indicating that doping serves as an effective means of controlling the correlated Ni-3$d$ bandwidth.
-More importantly, the bond order is quickly suppressed with either hole or electron doping, suggesting that doping can effectively disrupt the bond disproportionation and potentially enhance the stability of the system against charge and spin density waves or ordering.
+More importantly, the bond order is quickly suppressed with increasing doping, suggesting that doping can effectively disrupt the bond disproportionation and potentially enhance the stability of the system against charge and spin density waves or ordering.
+A consistent trend of suppressed bond order upon doping is also realized by substituting La with divalent ions~\cite{SupMat}.
 Further experimental exploration of both the effects of doping on bandwidth control and the suppression of bond order, alongside strain engineering in thin films~\cite{Mochizuki2018}, holds the potential to stabilize a superconducting phase in \LNO{} under ambient pressure.